wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.8.0 - Released on 29 August 2025 =
+* New: Optimize all Cost of different calendar with WooCommerce date format.
+* New: Latest compatibility With WP[6.8.2] and WC[10.1.1].

 = 3.7.0 - Released on 4 August 2025 =
 * New: Compatibility with gift cards.
 * New: Compatibility with subscription.